 Many healthcare organizations are required to base their emergency preparedness plan on an ‘all-hazards’ risk assessment, covering epidemic/pandemic, biological, chemical, nuclear/radiological, explosive-incendiary and national incidents, but must also consider local threats.

-As the healthcare coalition for Washington State’s medical epicenter, the Northwest Healthcare Response Network (the Network) took on the challenge of creating the state’s first Regional Healthcare Hazard Vulnerability Assessment specifically for healthcare to help these organizations with their plans.
+The Northwest Healthcare Response Network (the Network) took on the challenge of creating the state’s first Regional Healthcare Hazard Vulnerability Assessment ,specifically to assist the Puget Sound region’s healthcare organizations with their plans.

 First, representatives from the healthcare community were pulled together — almost half of which had over twenty years of professional experience — including hospitals, outpatient clinics, administration, engineering, safety, supply chain, public health, environment of care and emergency medical services.
 Led by the Network, this robust group embarked upon identifying, verifying and prioritizing hazards with expert input from healthcare emergency preparedness leaders.